andreigue/vex-123-for-parents/vex123_parent_guide.md

 All the hard learning is done now!
 Your child has navigated through basic commands, tackled logical "if" and "else" statements, and harnessed the power of loops.
 They've now got a solid foundation to blend these elements in increasingly sophisticated ways.
 Let's put all these skills to the test in our final exercise!

-### Exercise 14: Looking for the green
+### Exercise 14: Stopping at green

-Now we will try working with multiple "if" cards.

-1. Place colored objects (red, green, blue) at different points on the field.
-2. Guide your child to create a sequence using "if color detected" cards for each color,  aiming to have the robot navigate towards the next color.
-3. Observe as the robot discerns and reacts to each color, demonstrating its decision-making capabilities based on color detection.
-The sequence will conclude once the final color is identified, effectively ending the program.
+This final exercise is a practical test to see if your child can predict the flow of a relatively complex code sequence.
+It's designed to be a challenging puzzle, but if your child can crack it, they've mastered the concepts we've explored.

+1. Arrange your field to match the layout shown in the illustration.
+2. Insert the cards into the Coder as displayed.
+3. Have your child explain how they think the robot will move, asking them which card the Coder will read next and why.
+4. Activate the program and watch the robot in action.
+Use the orange Step button together to track each step and confirm the sequence's flow.

 ![Sequence exercise 14](./figures/ex14-colored-obstacles.jpg)
 *Sequence checking for all 3 colors, and having the robot act different depending on the color in front.*

-I highly encourage to use the orange Step button so see which lines of code get executed and in what order.
-But in summary,

 ## Diving into VEXcode 123